RafaelOliva95/PythonLearnings/README.md

 # PythonLearnings
-Python Concepts to consult when get stuck
+Python concepts to refer to when get stuck